hi-anki/learn-x86_64-assembly/README.md

   - This project itself is not aimed for perfect people.
   - It aims at imperfects like me.

+If you are up, lets begin our journey.
+Here you can find the [curriculum](./CURRICULUM.md), the structure we are going to be referring to to learn assembly.

 # References

 + ChatGPT, by OpenAI